Rossana de los Ríos: 2007

-To commence 2007, Rossana suffered a first round defeat in $50K Waikoloa to start her 2007 season.
-In her next tournament, she reached the Semifinals of $25K Palm Desert, beating top seed Edina Gallovits 6–2, 6–1.
-In February, she fell in the first round of $75K Midland the next week but still secured a position inside the top 200 at No. 193- the first time she had broken into the top 200 since 2004.
+To commence 2007, Rossana suffered a first round defeat in $50k Waikoloa to start her 2007 season.
+In her next tournament, she reached the Semifinals of $25k Palm Desert, beating top seed Edina Gallovits 6–2, 6–1.
+In February, she fell in the first round of $75k Midland the next week but still secured a position inside the top 200 at No. 193- the first time she had broken into the top 200 since 2004.
 In late February, she competed in Acapulco (Tier III) at the Mexican Open, marking her first tier tournament since Cincinnati in July 2006.
 De los Ríos arrived at the tournament as the lowest ranked foreign player.
 She fell in the first round in a close match to the second seed Italian Tathiana Garbin.
 In April, Rossana represented Paraguay in the annual Federation Cup.
 Paraguay won all four matches in their Pool and defeated Ecuador in the play-off and as a result qualified for Group 1 of the Americas Zone for 2008.
-In early May, Rossana recorded her 19th and 20th quarterfinal appearances at $50K Charlottesville and $50K Indian Harbour Beach respectively.
+In early May, Rossana recorded her 19th and 20th quarterfinal appearances at $50k Charlottesville and $50k Indian Harbour Beach, respectively.
 She fell to the eventual winner Edina Gallovits in both events, both times the score being 6–2, 6–2.
-The following week, Rossana won her first ITF title in 2007 and her sixth in her career in $25K Palm Beach Gardens.
-As the second seed, she won five matches in the process and lost just one set, beating former top ten player Brenda Schultz-McCarthy in the final.
+The following week, Rossana won her first ITF title in 2007 and the sixth in her career in $25k Palm Beach Gardens.
+As the second seed, she won five matches in the process and lost just one set, beating former top-ten player Brenda Schultz-McCarthy in the final.